 What I Learned & How I Led

-JTBD unifies language
+JTBD creates shared language

 ODI de-risks direction

 Designers who can frame problems, validate with customers, and move fast with AI are more valuable than ever.
-Designers who just execute are at risk.

 Design value must be visible